How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 At Checkout Page, we offer dedicated event page functionality that enables you to start selling event tickets and customizing your emails in minutes!

 Why not try our free trial and see for yourself?
-No credit card needed.
+No credit card is needed.

-Wanting to know if you are on the right track planning your event?
+Do you want to know if you are on the right track in planning your event?
 Read The ultimate event planning checklist for 2024

 We hope to support you on your event planning journey!